railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 Every app should be accompanied by a README.md document.
 Edit this file with details about your app and push this update to Github (use the steps outlined above)

-Congratulations you have just completed your first sinatra app!
+Congratulations you have just completed your first Sinatra app!